 If you’re anything like me you’ll have spent your twenties seeing yourself as a groovy, bohemian, independent traveller, floating around far-flung spots and believing that having an itinerary was ‘cheating’.
 Well, those carefree days are long gone, girlfriend.
-With three children to herd, a business to run, and barely enough time to indulge in an afternoon swing on the chandelier or – frankly – brush my hair, I actively welcome having someone else sort out my summer holiday.
-Bring it on!
+With three children to herd, a business to run, and barely enough time to indulge in an afternoon swing on the chandelier or – frankly – brush my hair, I like to plan, and if ever a trip needs orgnanisation it’s a California road trip!

-The company has always been hot on Asia, Australia & NZ and the Caribbean, but – tickle me with a palm frond – they’re now doing California.
-The West Coast might not be somewhere you’ve thought about exploring for a while or you might see it solely as a stop-off en route elsewhere, but it’s actually brilliant for a family holiday – my kids are desperate to go.
-Basically it’s road-trip heaven, the flight is the doable side of long haul (around 10 hours), California has mountains, vineyards, beaches and cities – and it’s nearly always sunny.
+The West Coast might not be somewhere you’ve thought about exploring for a while or you might see it solely as a stop-off en route elsewhere, but it’s actually brilliant for a family holiday The flight is the doable side of long haul (around 10 hours), California has mountains, vineyards, beaches and cities – and it’s nearly always sunny.

-To give you a taster, we’ve picked our three favourite iconic itineraries for a California jaunt, while having a little reminisce about our previous trips out that way.
+To give you a taster, we’ve picked our three favourite iconic itineraries for a California jaunt with Turquoise Holidays, while having a little reminisce about our previous trips out that way.

 The route: Las Vegas, Palm Springs, Los Angeles

 Turquoise says: Starting in the city that knows how to party 24/7, travelling via Hollywood’s desert playground and ending in the City of Angels, this week long itinerary takes you from the bright lights of Las Vegas to the desert delights of Palm Springs with the grand finale in Los Angeles.
 This road trip works brilliantly as the prelude to a week on a beach in the South Pacific islands of Fiji, Tahiti or the Cook Islands.